-- You have not yet had a menstrual period.
+- You have not yet had a menstrual period after having your baby.

-Breastfeeding delays the return of normal menstrual periods (called lactation amenorrhea).
-But your ovaries will make an egg before you have your period.
-You can get pregnant before your periods begin again.
+Breastfeeding delays the return of normal menstrual periods.
+Your ovaries will make an egg before you have your period so you can get pregnant before your periods begin again.

 Dieterich CM, Felice JP, O'Sullivan E, Rasmussen KM.
 Breastfeeding and health outcomes for the mother-infant dyad.
 Pediatr Clin North Am.
 2013;60:31-48.